DRAMA; M, 1hr 52min

 STARRING: Michael Shannon, Joel Edgerton, Jaeden Lieberher, Kirsten Dunst, Adam Driver

-Special boy: Lieberher (left) and Shannon
+Special boy: from left, Lieberher and Shannon

 With painful urgency, two men and a boy peel out of a fleabag Texas motel’s parking lot by night.
 The boy, who wears vivid blue goggles and an air of precocious calm, is 8-year-old Alton Meyer (Lieberher).
 His accused abductors are his father, Roy Tomlin (Shannon), and Lucas (Edgerton), Roy's friend from way back when.
 They're hotfooting it because they're wanted by both the authorities — of whom Driver is a key member — and the cult from which Roy and Alton have escaped.
 Each group is preoccupied with Alton's incendiary powers, while he has somewhere he desperately needs to be.